BradDev20/KinovaMotionPlanning/README.md

 ```

 ## Requirements
+Python 3.10
-Linux or MacOS.
+OS: Linux or MacOS.
 The code has not been tested for Windows.

 **MacOS:**
 If you are running this code on Mac, you will likely need to run each of the lines of code in this file with the special alias "mjpython" instead of "python"